Effective Approximation to Complex Algebraic Numbers by Algebraic Numbers of Bounded Degree: Proofs

-We say two units $u_\ell, u_k$ in the above equation can be ‘matched’ if we can write \beq a_ \ell u_\ell + a_k u_k = a u, \eeq where $u$ is a unit in $K$ and $a$ in $K$ satisfies $h(a) \ll \log_* \tih$, where (as below) the numerical constant implicit in $\ll$ is effectively computable and depends at most on $K$ and on the heights of the coefficients $a_i$.
+where (as below) the numerical constant implicit in $\ll$ is effectively computable and depends at most on $K$ and on the heights of the coefficients $a_i$.
 The main strategy for matching units is to show that they are of comparable size at every (infinite) place, and deduce that they must then be essentially the same unit up to a multiplicative factor of small height.
 So suppose there exist $1 \le \ell \not= k \le s$ and units $u_\ell, u_k$ in the equation \eqref{eq6} such that for all complex embedding $\sigma$ of $K$ we have \beq \bigl| \log | \sigma (u_\ell / u_k) | \bigr| \le \log_* \tih. \eeq Then, writing

 it follows from \eqref{eq7} that